CaptainEFFF/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-A mobile responsive version of my Basic Portfolio
+A Portfolio for the projects I'm working on or have completed now with a mobile responsive design.